 |Written exercise||1||M||25||4 seminar reading short synopses|

-The unseen exam obliges students to think on thier feet and produce succinct arguments answering two essay questions.
+The unseen exam tests knowledge and understandings of the core concepts explored in the module testing learning outcomes.
+It obliges students to think on their feet to produce succinct arguments answering two essay-style questions.

 The resit will be 100% formal examination - duration 3 hours.